The Incredible Museum of the Bible, Now Open in Washington, D.C.

 This picture was taken from the top floor where you can look out and see a number of the city’s landmarks.

 Visitors are welcomed to the eight-floor museum by 40-foot-tall bronze doors depicting the Latin text of Genesis 1, from an early edition of a Gutenberg Bible.
 Once you’re inside, God’s Word is everywhere, and I’m convinced countless people will come to faith in Christ as a result of visiting.
-And there’s no admission charge, though contributions are accepted.
-(Free timed tickets are necessary for museum entry.)

 The museum has a number of interactive stations and displays, and many short instructional videos, in various languages, featuring those wearing authentic clothing of particular Bible lands and times.
 The combination of high tech features and ancient manuscripts and artifacts is striking.